 You also want to make it easy for team members to switch between procedures and create an organized library with a file naming convention to simplify navigation.
 (Scribe makes this easy!).

 4. Decide when and how you want to inject the procedures into your operations

 You can’t just create procedures and leave them for your team to find.
-You need to strategically place them in your day-to-day operations and training to make them part of the routine.
+You need to strategically distribute SOPs in your day-to-day operations and training to make them part of the routine.

 For example, if audience research is a fundamental part of your marketing, your marketing team should know what process to follow each time.
 Instead of sending the procedure before every campaign, embed it in a knowledge base and introduce the guides during onboarding.
 Pin it at the top of your collaboration tool and reference the process when necessary.

 Similarly, place it across different operational stages for easy reference and use based on your procedure’s purpose and end goal.

 5. Keep refining